Erichollman96/FLOSS/README.md

 PRIORITY 1-
 Certain features require specific naming criteria within the code, this is being worked on...

+1/21/2020 update

-1/21/2020 update - operational, doing QA to ensure user errors do not crash the program...
+- operational, doing QA to ensure user errors do not crash the program before updating master branch...

+- updated source code comments to show where users must change code to make the program operational.
+CTRL+F for "USER NOTE"

 PRIORITY 2-